-The premium income figures in this Section present the Gross Written premium of the Company for 2019 and 2018 which increased by 7,6% in the year.
+The premium income figures in this Section present the Gross Written premium of the Company for 2020 and 2019 which increased by 7,4% in the year.
+The Company managed to increase its Gross Written Premiums in 2020 mainly due to the increase of Unit-Linked Savings as a result of the increased productivity of almost all Company's major products under this category.

-In 2019, the Company reached an Underwriting Profit after deduction of expenses of €12.061k with the main contributors to the profit being the Unit Linked Saving products and Life Risk products.
+In 2020, the Company reached an Underwriting Profit of €28.875k with the main contributors to the profit being the Life Risk products and Health & Accident business.

-The Underwriting Profit of 2019 was 26,6% higher compared to last year with the following variations:
+The Underwriting Profit of 2020 was 21,2% higher compared to last year with the following variations: